 The Code was updated in 2013 to strengthen the links to the Code of Practice on Local Authority Accounting.

 The revised version is available to purchase, in book and CD ROM formats.

-In May 2015, CIPFA will publish new guidance to the Transport Code that aims to provide practical assistance to enable local authorities to implement the Transport Code effectively.
+In May 2015, CIPFA published new guidance to the Transport Code that aims to provide practical assistance to enable local authorities to implement the Transport Code effectively.
 This guidance is intended to be of value to both local authority highways asset managers and finance teams responsible for the completion of the Statements of Account.
 The aims of the guidance are to

 This is to ensure that both parties have an awareness of each other’s needs and to provide information to enable an effective dialogue between the two professions.

 The Transport Code will be available to purchase online.

 A range of supporting materials is also available.

 To supplement the Accounting Code of Practice consultation by the CIPFA/LASAAC Local Authority Code Board, and to provide valuable information on readiness and progress against LAAP 100, the Highways Asset Management Financial Information Group (HAMFIG) and the Project Implementation Steering Group (PISG) are seeking your views through this short Transport infrastructure assets questionnaire.
 More details can be found in the CIPFA's Chief Executive letter of 26 August 2015.

 CIPFA, registered with the Charity Commissioners of England and Wales No. 231060 and the Office of the Scottish Charity Regulator No.SCO37963.
 CIPFA Business Limited, the trading arm of CIPFA that provides a range of services to public sector clients, registered in England and Wales no.2376684.
 Registered Office 77 Mansell Street, London E1 8AN